 Danny J. Anderson, Ph.D.

-- President , Office of the President
+- President , President's Office

 Danny J. Anderson is president of Trinity University, located in San Antonio, Texas.
 Trinity's academic and co-curricular environment is consistently ranked among the best colleges in the nation (U.S. News & World Report) and its faculty is recognized for its strong commitment to undergraduate teaching and scholarship (Wall Street Journal).
 Trinity’s curriculum blends the liberal arts and sciences with business and pre-professional programs, enriching students’ writing, speaking, and problem-solving skills.
 The University equips its 2,400 students through experiential learning, undergraduate research, and international engagement, arming them to be global stewards for change.
 Anderson’s vision for Trinity includes ensuring that the University is recognized as the model of 21st century liberal arts and sciences education.